Jez Harris

 Jeremy Charles Harris (born 22 February 1965) is a retired rugby union fly-half who played 225 games for Leicester Tigers in both the amateur and professional eras.
 He also played for Coventry and was player/coach at Nuneaton.

 Career

 Harris was born in Kettering, and started his junior career at Kibworth RFC as a 10-year-old, his first session was coached by former Tigers fly-half Bleddyn Jones.
 He joined the youth ranks of Leicester Tigers at 14 and made his first team debut aged 19 against Saracens on 29 September 1984 at Welford Road.

-Harris was considered the principle back up to fly half Les Cusworth until Cusworth's retirement in 1990 and was expected to succeeded him but instead had to wait as Brian Smith, in 1990/91, and then Gerry Ainscough, in 1991/92, were preferred ahead of him.
+Harris was considered the principal back up to fly half Les Cusworth until Cusworth's retirement in 1990 and was expected to succeeded him but instead had to wait as Brian Smith, in 1990/91, and then Gerry Ainscough, in 1991/92, were preferred ahead of him.